LuisRD060418/holbertonschool-shell/README.md

-This README is not empty
+README.md exists and is not empty